-The bill amends Florida Statutes concerning the management and rehabilitation of brownfields, primarily by removing the requirement for property owners to provide information about institutional controls to local governments for mapping purposes, as well as eliminating local government mapping requirements.
-It mandates that sites receiving a site rehabilitation completion order without institutional controls be removed from the registry of contaminated sites.
-Additionally, the bill revises the conditions for applicants to claim tax credits for rehabilitating contaminated sites, specifying application timeframes and adjusting eligibility criteria.
-It also introduces new provisions to streamline the tax credit application process and clarifies definitions related to brownfields.
+The bill amends several sections of Florida Statutes concerning the management and rehabilitation of brownfields, which are contaminated sites.
+It eliminates the requirement for property owners to provide information about institutional controls to local governments for mapping purposes and removes local government mapping requirements.
+Additionally, sites that receive a site rehabilitation completion order without institutional controls will be removed from the registry of contaminated sites.
+The bill also revises the conditions for applicants seeking tax credits for site rehabilitation, specifying application submission timeframes and updating eligibility criteria.
+New definitions for "brownfield" and "brownfield site" are introduced, and the legislative intent is clarified to facilitate the redevelopment of contaminated sites.

 Statutes affected: S 736 Filed: 376.78, 196.1995, 288.1175